 - All degree candidates must complete the prescribed course of study

-- In residence,
+a) In residence,

-- With not fewer than 58,000 minutes of instruction time, and
+b) With not fewer than 58,000 minutes of instruction time, and

 - To receive residence credit for an academic semester, a student shall be enrolled for not fewer than eight credit hours.

-- To graduate in six semesters a student shall be enrolled in each semester for not fewer than ten credit hours and must receive credit for nine credit hours.
+a) To graduate in six semesters a student shall be enrolled in each semester for not fewer than ten credit hours and must receive credit for nine credit hours.

-- Â If a student fails to receive credit for the specified number of hours, the student may receive residence credit only in the ratio that the hours enrolled in or in which credit was received, as the case may be, bear to the minimum specified.
+b) If a student fails to receive credit for the specified number of hours, the student may receive residence credit only in the ratio that the hours enrolled in or in which credit was received, as the case may be, bear to the minimum specified.

-- Â Pro rata residence credit will be awarded for study during a summer session on a basis that fairly apportions a student’s effort to the usual residence period.
+c) Pro rata residence credit will be awarded for study during a summer session on a basis that fairly apportions a student’s effort to the usual residence period.

-A student may graduate in fewer than six academic semesters by earning not more than one semester of residence credit for taking summer courses if the student
+- A student may graduate in fewer than six academic semesters by earning not more than one semester of residence credit for taking summer courses if the student

-- Meets the class minute requirements stated above, and
+a) Meets the class minute requirements stated above, and

-- Meets the employment limitations.
+b) Meets the employment limitations.

-As applied to the UALR William H. Bowen School of Law, a student must
+c) As applied to the UALR William H. Bowen School of Law, a student must

-- attend law school for at least 5 semesters and 2 summer sessions, and
+(1) attend law school for at least 5 semesters and 2 summer sessions, and

-- earn at least 10 credit hours during summer sessions, not including co-curricular credits, and
+(2) earn at least 10 credit hours during summer sessions, not including co-curricular credits, and

-- earn at least 2 credit hours during each summer session.
+(3) earn at least 2 credit hours during each summer session.